sofianinho/jekyll/README.md

 ## Installation

-The `start.sh` supposes that the directory that contains your data is in **data** and the port number that makes the main page accessible is **80**.
-Edit at your convinience.
+The `start.sh` supposes that the directory that will contain your blog data is in **$HOME/blog/data** and the port number that makes the main page accessible is **80**.
+Edit at your convenience in the `start.sh` file.
 ```
 git clone https://github.com/sofianinho/jekyll.git
 cd jekyll